ACM40960/project-Yashita101/README.md

 The Python code in this repository leverages **TensorFlow** and other relevant libraries to implement and evaluate several deep learning models, including:

+- EfficientNetB4
+- InceptionResNetV2
+- MobileNetV2
+- Xception
-- InceptionV3
+- DenseNet201
-- ResNet50
+- NASNetLarge
-- Artificial Neural Network (ANN)

-The code provides a comprehensive evaluation of each model's performance using various metrics like precision, recall, and F1-score.
-After evaluation, InceptionV3 is selected as the best-performing model for dog breed classification.
+The code provides a comprehensive evaluation of each model's performance using various metrics like accuracy, loss, precision, recall, and F1-score.
+After evaluation, NASNetLarge is selected as the best-performing model for dog breed classification.

 ## Usage